Orange-OpenSource/ods-android/docs/components/Buttons.md

 )
 ```

-To display a primary button or a functional green/red button, you need to pass an `OdsButtonStyle`
+To display a primary button or a functional green/red button, you need to pass an `OdsButton.Style`
 through the `style` parameter:

 ```kotlin